maxcnunes/httpfake/README.md

 **IMPORTANT: In Development**

-httpfake is a simple wrapper for [httptest](https://golang.org/pkg/net/http/httptest/) with a handful chainable API for defining handlers to the fake server.
+httpfake provides is a simple wrapper for [httptest](https://golang.org/pkg/net/http/httptest/) with a handful chainable API for defining handlers to a fake server.
 This package is aimed to be used in tests where the original external server must not be reached.
 Instead is used in its place a fake server which can be configured to handle any request as desired.

 ## Installation